-If you’re one of the three in 10 workers planning to look for a new position this year, you’re probably excited by the possibility of a pay increase or more responsibilities.
+If you’re one of the four in 10 workers considering looking for a new position this year, you’re probably excited by the possibility of a pay increase or more responsibilities.
 But in the whirlwind of changing jobs, it’s easy to leave money on the table at your old employer.
 Before you give your notice, here are some things to consider.

 TIME YOUR EXIT